-Your benefits eligible pay at the time you are hired (in 2012 or 2013) is equal to your annual base salary.
+Your benefits eligible pay at the time you are hired (if after June 30, 2013) is equal to your annual base salary.
 If you are to be paid commissions only, your benefits eligible pay is calculated differently and is based either on a default amount or an amount established as appropriate for your position.
 Ask your HR representative for details.

-For future years after 2013, your benefits eligible pay will be based on a formula that includes your actual base pay plus commissions, performance-based bonuses, and annual incentive bonus.
-Your benefits eligible pay for subsequent years will be determined under the Plan rules for annual enrollment noted below on the next page.
+For future years, your benefits eligible pay will be based on a formula that includes your actual base pay plus commissions, performance-based bonuses, and annual incentive bonus.
+Your benefits eligible pay for subsequent years will be determined under the Plan rules for annual enrollment as noted below.
 Note: Your benefits eligible pay does not necessarily equal the amount reported as salaries and wages on your Form W-2 Wage and Tax Statement.